chandy619/azure-network-protocols/README.md

 <img width="773" alt="image" src="https://github.com/chandy619/azure-network-protocols/assets/144288806/2f950706-b2e3-4bcb-8673-6735d351d414">
 </p>
 <p>
-In Azure, open the Network Security Group settings for your Linux VM so you can create a new rule.
+In Azure, open the NSG settings for your Linux VM so you can create a new rule.
 Edit the Inbound Security Rules to Deny ICMP traffic.
 Keep in mind, you can update a rule's priority level if you want it to take precedent over other rules.
 Can you guess what'll happen next when you return to WireShark and PowerShell?
 </p>
 <br />